Trees

-Native New Zealand Trees
+About New Zealand Native Trees

 New Zealand's native trees are remarkable for their diversity, uniqueness, and adaptability to the country's varied landscapes.
-From the towering Kauri giants to the iconic Cabbage Tree and the golden-flowering Kōwhai, these species have evolved in isolation for millions of years, creating a flora unlike any other on earth.
+From the towering Kauri giants to the iconic and the golden-flowering Kōwhai, these species have evolved in isolation for millions of years, creating a flora unlike any other on earth.

 Many of New Zealand's native trees are evergreen, with distinctive forms that define the character of our landscapes.
 They provide habitat for native birds and insects, help prevent erosion, and hold immense cultural significance for both Māori and European New Zealanders.